World Cup Knockout qualifying scenarios

 Netherlands vs Portugal – A game with 4 red cards and 16 yellow cards

-Netherlands is the only team in the World Cup to qualify for 3 finals and lose all 3.
-Details about their all 3 final defeats here.
+The Netherlands is the only team in the World Cup to qualify for 3 finals and lost all 3.
+Details about all 3 final defeats are here.
 1974 World Cup finals vs Germany West Germany was led by Franz Beckenbauer, while the Dutch had their star Johan Cruyff, and their Total Football system which had dazzled the competition.
 The start of the match was delayed as the ground staff at the stadium had removed the corner flags for the tournament's closing ceremony (which preceded the final) but then forgot to put them back.
-With just a minute gone on the clock, following a solo run, Cruijff was brought down by Uli Hoeneß in the German penalty area, and the Dutch took the lead from the ensuing penalty by Johan Neeskens before any German player
+With just a minute gone on the clock, following a solo run, Cruijff was brought down by Uli Hoeneß in the German penalty area, and the Dutch took the lead from the ensuing penalty by Johan Neeskens before any German

 Sheikh ‘Fahad Al-Ahmad Al-Sabah’ disallows a goal in World Cup 1982